pedronauck/reworm/README.md

 ### Change your state easily

-Instead of define actions or something else to change your state, with reworm you just need to use `set` method like that:
+Instead of defining actions or something else to change your state, with reworm you just need to use the `set` method like that:

 ```js
 import React from 'react'